braineatingmachines/braineatingmachines.github.io/_posts/2025-12-15-after-school-registration-opens-up.md

 featured: false
 ---

-The after-school program for Glen Rock is taking in new registrations for 2026-2027 season.
-Read more about our program here;
+The after-school program for Glen Rock is accepting new registrations for the 2026-2027 season.
+Read more about our program here.

 ## Registration Link
 You can register at the Glen Rock School community program site.